aleshaleksey/fansys23/08-spell-list.md

 |Damage|2d8/4d8+[Sup] pressure|+6
 |Save|WIS (harmless), Dex|

 **Description**: The target gains a flight speed (poor) of its walking speed + 360ft (spell can be negated with a successful WIS save).
 During this time it MUST take at a "move" or "run" action every round.
-When the target lands, it deals a it deals 2d8+[Sup] damage to everything within 20ft, or 4d8+[Sup] if took the "run" action on the turn it landed.
+When the target lands, it deals 2d8+[Sup] damage to everything within 20ft, or 4d8+[Sup] if took the "run" action on the turn it landed.
 The target takes half of this damage.
 This damage is halved on a successful DEX save (the target of the spell does not get a save).

 The target cannot be restrained or immobilised by any means other than a higher MP spell for the duration of the spell (but it can be killed, usually).